alekdavis/PostmanUtilities/README.md

 ```

 ### `utils.test.positive`
-Use to run positive tests.
-By default, it will check the response's HTTP status code against the specified value.
+Use `utils.test.positive` to run positive tests.
+By default, it will check the response's HTTP status code against the specified (or default) value.
 If the returned HTTP status code matches the expected value, this function will call additional custom code if one is specified via the `process` parameter.

 #### Prototype
 ```JavaScript